 Help your dog maintain a normal weight.

 There are standard weight guidelines per breed.
-For example, you can find standard weight recommendations for German Shepherds <here>.
+For example, you can find standard weight recommendations for German Shepherds on a site like this.
 You should be able to easily find a weight chart for the kind of dog you have online.

-You should weigh your dog occasionally just to make sure they’re within normal range.
+You should weigh your dog occasionally just to make sure they’re within a normal range.

 If you have a mix and don’t know what chart to follow, ask your vet for recommendations.
 They will be able to provide healthy weight ranges based on your dog’s expected size at maturity.

 During puppyhood, it’s easy to go for regular vet visits because of the required vaccination schedule.
 Once that’s done, though, we tend to wait for the required annual shots or until our dogs are ill before we go for a visit.